Convergence of Stochastic Gradient Methods for Wide Two-Layer Physics-Informed Neural Networks for the Poisson Equation: Preliminary

 Given any \(M>0\), let \(E(M)\) be the event that \( \|\bm{w}_r(0)\|_2 \leq M \) for all \(r\in [m]\), namely,

 Define the quantity

 Then the event in Lemma \ref{wInit} is \(E(B-1)\).
 This lemma indicates that with high probability, all the \(\bm{w}_r(0)\) are bounded by \(B-1\).
 We conduct the analysis within the event $E(B-1)$ below.
 The choice of \(B\) is to ensure that all the weights \(\|\bm{w}_r(t)\|_2\) are bounded by \(B\) during the iteration, which can be realized by the initial bound \(B-1\) in the `lazy training' regime.

-\begin{remark} The quantity \(B\) and thus the Lipschitz constant \(C_B\) are related to the width $m$ of neural network, which only grows with $\log m$ polynomially and can be dominated by the term linear in \(m\). \end{remark}
+Note that the quantity \(B\) and thus the Lipschitz constant \(C_B\) are related to the width $m$ of the neural network, which both grow with $\log m$ polynomially and can be dominated by the term linear in \(m\).